 - For smaller fish, smaller minnows, crawdads or even insects such as grasshoppers and dragonflies can be used.

 - When using lures, go in for smaller feather lures that come with a spinner on it so that when the current hits, it flashes.

 See that you steer clear from the bait that is sure to get caught up on rocks.
 If this is going to sink rapidly and unhooking it is going to be a challenge.
 When using lures, do not use anything that is heavy or big.

 Read the current

-It can be difficult to understand where to begin when you get to a river.
+It is difficult to understand where to begin when you get to a river.
 The trick lies in looking at the flow of the water and going with the flow.
-While the manner in which water is running is important, you also need to judge how fast the current might be.
-This gives you a rough idea about how fast your bait is going to travel in the river.
+While how water is running is important, you also need to judge how fast the current might be.
+This gives you a rough idea of how fast your bait will travel in the river.

-You can take a few leaves or grass and throw them in the water and see how much time it takes for it to travel 20 or 30 feet.
-If the bait goes very fast, naturally, the fish is not going to bite it.
+You can take a few leaves or grass, throw them in the water, and see how much time it takes to travel 20 or 30 feet.
+If the bait goes very fast, naturally, the fish will not bite it.
 Calmer parts of the river are more ideal for fishing.
-Be on the watch for rock croppings and eddies and you are good to go.
+Be on the watch for rock croppings and eddies, and you are good to go.

 So there you go.
-Now that you know how you can maneuver your way through a river with a strong current and fish in the way you want, may luck and skill be on your side as you fish to your heart’s content.
+Now that you know how to maneuver through a river with a strong current and fish in the way you want, may luck and skill be on your side as you fish to your heart’s content.